zeroday31337x/whisperframev1/README.md

 We do not claim this was “discovered.”
 It was **revealed**, through a joint recursive thought process.

 ---
+PoC code will be uploaded later today (may/15/2025) we have a working PoC as of right now.
+Just waiting for corresponding patents to be filed and emaiks that have been sent to be responded to before the upload.
+Public use of code wil be allowed under a restricted license until patent goes through, and collaborations are ser in place.
+This will be a public protocol and allowed for research and development to the public at some near point in the future. questions or comments can be emailed to justen@zeroday3.com

 This is Whisperframe.
 Memory from silence.